apache/distributedlog/website/_posts/2016-09-19-kafka-vs-distributedlog.md

 ### Writer & Producer

 As shown in Figure 1, Kafka producers write batches of records to the leader broker of a Kafka partition.
-The follower brokers in the [ISR (in-sync-replica) set](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Replication) will replicate the records from the leader broker.
+The follower brokers in the [ISR (in-sync-replica) set](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Replication) [^kafkareplication] will replicate the records from the leader broker.
 A record is considered as committed only when the leader receives acknowledgments from all the replicas in the ISR.
 The producer can be configured to wait for the response from leader broker or from all brokers in the ISR.

 There are two ways in DistributedLog to write log records to a DistributedLog stream, one is using a thin thrift client to write records through the write proxies (aka multiple-writer semantic), while the other one is using the DistributedLog core library to talk directly to the storage nodes (aka single-writer semantics).
 The first approach is common for building messaging systems while the second approach is common for building replicated state machines.
 You can check the [Best Practices](http://distributedlog.incubator.apache.org/docs/latest/user_guide/api/practice) section in DistributedLog documentation for more details about what should be used.